Pragma-Project/.github/profile/README.md

 # **Hardware Optimization - Language - Operating System**
 ---
 This is an attempt at making things as deeply configurable as possible.
 I'm trying to take hardware optimization, a language for both high-level apps and low-level systems, and an operating system with more knobs that ever easily accessible, and put it into one single solution.
-Way beyond overclocking, language that easily converts from and to and is able to be expressed well in each companion language, and an operating system that has userspace apps for changing IPC messaging methodology, process scheduling, I/O handling, network stack, and other things.
+Going way beyond overclocking, building a language that easily converts from and to and is able to be expressed well in other companion languages, and an operating system that has userspace apps for changing IPC messaging methodology, process scheduling, I/O handling, network stack, and other things.
 Everything linux can do and BSD and others.
 All rolled up into one thing that you don't have to hassle an LLM about every time you want to change something.

 This all started with Claude Code and me getting back my interests in computers.
 I left it when I was a kid but there were a few years from around 11-15 where I got every Sam's, O'Reilly's and other books I could grab from the bookstore.
 I pretty much lived on the computer from day to night, stumbling through Linux, reading content on computing, and playing with tools I probably had no business playing with in the seedier days of pockets of backpage communities on IRC, telnet, and the like.
 I never got much deeper than building simple programs and more than anything just editing scripts or programs I downloaded, most of the time even then just building binaries.
 Later in college I got a formal introduction to programming and had no real issue with the class workloads.
 But I ended up leaving for years, just doing things at work from time to time.
 I used it, so I didn't lose it, but I def didn't use it all the time.